komodorio/docs/docs/Integrations/PrometheusAlertManager.md

         send_resolved: true
 ```

-3. Then also in `alertmanager.yml` configure the route so alert will come to komodor
+3. Next, in `alertmanager.yml`, configure a route so that your alert is routed to komodor

 ```yaml
 route:
   receiver: komodor
 ```

-If you already have receivers you can config many of them like that:
+If you already have configured routes you can config multiple as follows:

 ```yaml
 routes: